phenology/cgc/manuscript/paper.md

 ## Cluster refinement

 The CGC package implements an optional, secondary cluster refinement step based on the k-means method [@Wu:2016] and optimized using the Silhouette metric [@Rousseeuw:1987] as implemented in the scikit-learn package [@Pedregosa:2011].
-This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture patterns in the data.
+This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture patterns in the data by combining clusters and going beyond strict checkerboard structures.

 # Related Software

 A number of co-/bi-clustering implementations based on a range of algorithms exist.
 While some of the available packages focus on specific applications, like gene expression data [@Barkow:2006;@Eren:2012], generic co-clustering tools include biclust
-(R) and CoClust (Python) [@Role:2019].
-The scikit-learn Python library [@Pedregosa:2011] also offers two co-clustering implementations.
+(R) and CoClust (Python) [@Role:2019], as well as two implementations from the scikit-learn Python library [@Pedregosa:2011].
 However, most of the available algorithms target tabular data with a hidden blocked-diagonal structure, where each row and column of the input matrix is assigned to only one co-cluster.
-In contrast, CGC's algorithm aims at discovering a checkerboard-like pattern in the input data matrix, thus assigning each row and column of the input data to all column and row clusters, respectively.
-Partitioning algorithms of this kind are suitable to applications where a subset taken along one dimension is associated to multiple subsets taken along the other dimension.
+In contrast, in spatio-temporal data a set of spatial elements often exhibits the same behaviour within multiple time windows and vice versa.
+This type of data requires algorithms where a subset taken along one dimension can be associated to multiple subsets taken along the other dimension.
+Partitioning algorithms of this type, such as the BBAC and BCAT algorithms implemented in CGC, can discover checkerboard-like patterns in the input data matrix, although the CGC package additionally enables the user to recover more of the intrinsic structure of the data in a second step, going beyond the limits on structure imposed
-This is often the case in spatio-temporal data, where a set of spatial elements exhibit the same behaviour within multiple time windows.

-Within the Python ecosystem, prominent implementations targeting checkerboard-like structures like CGC are the scikit-learn SpectralBiclustering algorithm, which implements the method from [@Kluger:2003], and the CoclustInfo algorithm from CoClust, also based on information-theoretic co-clustering [@Dhillon:2003;@Govaert:2018].
+Within the Python ecosystem, prominent implementations targeting checkerboard-like structures akin to CGC's intial step are the scikit-learn SpectralBiclustering algorithm, which implements the method from [@Kluger:2003], and the CoclustInfo algorithm from CoClust, also based on information-theoretic co-clustering [@Dhillon:2003;@Govaert:2018].
 However, both approaches differ from CGC in the field of applicability.
 Spectral methods like the former are fast, but their accuracy has been shown to be limited [@Ailem:2015;@Role:2019].
 The latter focuses on datasets representing joint-probability distributions, preserving statistics other than the co-cluster average (the row and column averages) in the search for the optimal clustering solution [@Banerjee:2007].
 This requirement does not generally apply to the geospatial datasets which CGC is targeting.
+Neither, however, offers the ability to "break out" of the algorithmically-imposed checkerboard pattern.

-Finally, to the best of our knowledge, CGC is unique in being designed from the outset for use with 'big data' (e.g. by including an implementation that supports distributed data), in being able to analyze more complex data cubes via tri-clustering, and in implementing a post-processing cluster refinement step to identify and merge similar co-/tri-clusters.
+Finally, to the best of our knowledge, CGC is unique in being designed from the outset for use with 'big data' (e.g. by including an implementation that supports distributed data) and in being able to analyze more complex data cubes via tri-clustering.

 # Software package overview